Eliminating Private Mortgage Insurance

-Familiarize yourself with your monthly statements to keep your eye on principal payments.
-Find out the purchase prices of other houses in your neighborhood.
-If your loan is under five years old, it's likely you haven't made much progress with the principal � it's been mostly interest.
+Familiarize yourself with your mortgage statements to keep a running total of principal payments.
+You'll want to stay aware of the prices of the homes that are selling around you.
+If your loan is fewer than five years old, it's likely you haven't paid down much principal � it's been mostly interest.

-At Custom Lending Group, we answer questions about PMI every day.
-Give us a call at 7072522700.
+Custom Lending Group can answer questions about PMI and many others.
+Call us at 7072522700.

 Got a Question?